 Embedded Systems & Hardware Security Researcher

-I'm an independent embedded systems and hardware security researcher focused on fault injection, side-channel analysis, cryptographic fault attacks such as Differential Fault Analysis (DFA), and bypassing hardware security protections like read-out and access restrictions.
+I'm an independent embedded systems engineer and hardware security researcher focused on fault injection, side-channel analysis (CPA, DPA), cryptographic fault attacks such as Differential Fault Analysis (DFA), and bypassing hardware security protections like read-out and access restrictions.
 I build custom low-cost tools to uncover vulnerabilities in wireless SoCs, MCUs, hardware cryptographic engines, and software cryptographic implementations.
 My work also covers secure embedded design, with a focus on practical hardware and firmware countermeasures against physical attacks.
-My background as an embedded hardware/software engineer, designing firmware and hardware for connected devices, gives me a unique edge in understanding and securing the systems I break.
+My background as an embedded hardware/software engineer, with experience designing firmware and hardware for connected devices, provides practical insight into system-level behavior across both software and hardware layers, which helps in analyzing and understanding real-world embedded security vulnerabilities.

 Using Correlation Power Analysis (CPA), the AES-128 key was extracted from the MSPM0G3507.
 Leakage mapping across all 10 AES rounds was performed with Reverse CPA, targeting register-write transitions that dominate switching activity during the final round.
 Capture was performed with a ChipWhisperer Nano, and analysis used the eShard scared library.